 4.2 Consistency between the forest reference level and the latest national inventory report

-The same carbon pools and other greenhouse gas emissions are included in the FRL in the same way the carbon pools and emissions is reported to the EU and the UNFCCC33.
+The same carbon pools and other greenhouse gas emissions are included in the FRL in the same way the carbon pools and emissions is reported to the EU and the UNFCCC.
+See the description of methods for details.